 We walked down the stairs, changed our shoes and left the school building without sharing as much as a single word.
 In fact if the princess weren’t sticking to me almost uncomfortably closely we could have passed for complete strangers, and it didn’t help that she refused to even look my way.
 We were already halfway to her mansion by the time I finally got fed up with the silence and decided to break the ice.
 All I needed was a nice topic.

-“You know, I’m kind of under the weather,” She finally looked at me, though she had about a second of slip.
+“You know, I’m kind of under the weather,” She finally looked at me, though her reaction was still a bit slow.
 I smiled at her and added, “Hey, is Sebastian around?
 I could use a good verbal sparring to liven up my day.”

 “Don’t do that!”
 She burst out so suddenly that I almost missed a step, going from meek to her usual tone in about one nanosecond.
 “Do you have any idea how long he lectured me about not associating with rude people like you the last time you spoke!?”